vatesfr/xen-orchestra/docs/support.md

 ## Free limited support

-With the free edition of Xen Orchestra, you can open support tickets and we will do our best to assist you, however, this support is limited and is not guaranteed in regards to response times or resolutions offered.
+With the free version of the Xen Orchestra Appliance (XOA free), you can open support tickets and we will do our best to assist you, however, this support is limited and is not guaranteed in regards to response times or resolutions offered.

 ## Community support

-If you are using Xen Orchestra via the sources, you can ask questions and try to recieve help two different ways:
+If you are using Xen Orchestra via the source and not XOA, you can ask questions and try to recieve help a number of different ways:

 * In our [forum](https://xcp-ng.org/forum/category/12/xen-orchestra)
 * In our IRC - `#xen-orchestra` on `Freenode`

-If you are using XO from sources, we encourage you to give back to the community by assisting other users via these two avenues as well.
+We encourage you to give back to the community by assisting other users via these two avenues as well.

-Lastly while Xen Orchestra is free to use and change, supporting and developing it takes a lot of effort.
-If you consider support business critical please sign-up for one of our [support plans](https://xen-orchestra.com/#!/xo-pricing).
+Lastly while Xen Orchestra is free and Open Source software, supporting and developing it takes a lot of effort.
+If you consider support business critical, please sign-up for one of our [support plans](https://xen-orchestra.com/#!/xo-pricing).

 ## Open a ticket